 For Korea, global pressure rises when USD/KRW, foreign portfolio flows, and corporate dollar debt move in the same direction.

-For this issue, start with cross-currency basis, then check whether Treasury yields is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with cross-currency basis, then check whether Treasury yields is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch